Stivanification/Multisymmetry/README.md

 public license.

 # Requirements
-Thsi code is written in julia v0.5.
+This code is written in julia v0.5.
 The following packages are used:
 * Combinatorics
 * DriftDiffusionPoissonSystems